TonySmol/NOOmium/README-en.md

 **— How do I delete everything?**
 Menu → "Full reset": notes, cache, model — everything is wiped from the browser, back to first-launch state.
 Deleted public notes go out to the network as deletion facts — other users' mirrors clean them up on their own.

 ---

-## 🆕 What's new in 1.1.0

-The "Big cleanup" release — following a full code audit (68 findings closed):

-- 🔐 **Key in a vault:** optional encrypted key storage (ncryptsec + passphrase)
-- 🛡 **Signature verification** of every incoming event — forged records are discarded
-- 🐛 Fixed: a rare loss of edits during background vectorization, the "Copy" button on first launch, connection recovery after a long offline period
-- ⚡ The feed is noticeably lighter at scale (genealogy caching, surgical updates instead of full rebuilds)
-- ⌨️ Accessibility: keyboard navigation for cards, focus traps in dialogs, reduced-motion support
-- 🧹 ~300 lines of dead code removed

----